Kirtland Celebrates Women's History Month

-U.S. Air Force Chief Master Sgt.
-Tessa M. Fontaine, 377th Mission Support Group superintendent, poses for a photo for Women’s History Month on Kirtland Air Force Base, New Mexico, March 22, 2021.
-Women’s History Month is celebrated in March to highlight women’s accomplishments and contributions throughout history.
+U.S. Air Force Senior Airman Olivia J. Mathews, 377th Medical Group lab technician, prepares to analyze chemistry samples through a biochemistry analyzer machine on Kirtland Air Force Base, New Mexico, March 16, 2021.
+Mathews is actively involved in COVID-19 response and ensuring COVID tests are properly and safely diagnosed.
 (U.S. Air Force photo by Airman 1st Class Ireland Summers)

 |Date Taken: